 - a.
 Students will not be suspended for Level 1 offenses unless the offense is chronic in nature. - b.
-Students who commit Level 2 offenses may be suspended for up to five (5) school days. - c.
-Students who commit Level 3 or Level 4 offenses may be suspended for up to ten (10) school days. - d.
-Student in grades PreK through 3 may be suspended for Level 2, Level 3, and Level 4 infractions only with appropriate notification and support documentation to the Academic Superintendent. - e.
+Students in grades 4 and higher who commit Level 2 offenses may be suspended for up to five (5) school days. - c.
+Students in grades 4 and higher who commit Level 3 or Level 4 offenses may be suspended for up to ten (10) school days. - d.
+Students in grades PreK through 3 may only be suspended for Level 4 infractions or as necessary to protect the immediate health and safety of the student, the student's fellow classmates, the classroom staff and teachers, or other school employees and only with appropriate notification and support documentation to the Academic Superintendent. - e.
 Wherever possible, the principal shall consult with a mental health professional prior to suspending a student in grades PreK through 3.
 If a need for mental health services is indicated by the underlying conduct, the school shall assist the student's parents in locating mental health providers or services, without creating a financial burden for the District, which may include referral to an independent mental health professional. - f.
 Only a principal, assistant principal, Academic Superintendent, or the CEO can suspend a student. - g.
 The District maintains a strong preference for student discipline to be administered progressively.
 For example, if an administrator determines a suspension is warranted by a particular infraction, the administrator should first consider whether the conduct could be appropriately addressed by a suspension of minimal duration.
 Administrators may issue suspensions of greater length if they determine the violation was significantly more serious than the average infraction within the same level of offense, or if the student has been suspended previously for a similar offense.
 For the most serious infractions, such as Level 4 infractions or assaults or threats directed towards staff members, a student may receive a 10-day suspension and expulsion consideration for a first offense.